apache/nuttx/configs/z16f2800100zcog/README.txt

   Another issue is that the ZDS-II version of stdarg.h does not provide va_copy().
 This affects libs/libc/lib_sysloc.c.

+  There are a few outstanding build issues, but it seems close enough for the time being.

 Other Versions

   If you use any version of ZDS-II or if you install ZDS-II at any location